turbonomic/snow-doc/page/TechDetails/Scripts_and_Model.md

 ## Action Approval Manager

-The action approval manager is implemented in the `TurbonomicActionApprovalManager` script.
+The action Approval Manager is implemented in the `TurbonomicActionApprovalManager` script.

 This module adds and updates action approval records in ServiceNow, based on the input set of
 {{ site.data.vars.Product_Short }} actions that require external approval.
 When a new action